 The pulse sensor is Fitbit's classic, allowing a constant monitoring of the pulse during 24 hours.
 It is the main differentiating factor with respect to the competition, that which stands out the most.

 In short, an activity bracelet is composed of several functions:

 - 24-hour pulse monitoring (if equipped with optical sensor)

 How about I go through these basic functions?
 Let's do it.

-The main function of this type of wristband is to monitor your daily activity, so Fitbit Charge 2 was not going to be less.
+The main function of this type of bracelets is to monitor your daily activity, so Fitbit Charge 2 was not going to be less.
 This function is always active, always "listening".
-It estimates your level of activity by calculating your daily steps, which it translates into distance travelled and calories consumed (in conjunction with heart rate data).
-Also, thanks to the barometric altimeter that it equips, it allows you to count the number of floors ascended by the stairs (traps will not slip in with the elevator).
+It estimates your activity level by calculating your daily steps, which it translates into distance traveled and calories burned (in conjunction with heart rate data).
+In addition, thanks to the barometric altimeter it is equipped with, it also allows you to count the number of floors climbed by stairs (no more elevator cheating).

 There are options that include basic activity data; and others that are more aesthetic but offer less information.
 But whichever one you choose, you'll be able to see all of the day's activity data by touching the screen and switching between the various display options.

 The bracelet is always connected to the phone, so it will constantly update the activity data.
 It is in the Fitbit application where you will find more specific details of your activity.

 You can even see your heart rate data at that very moment.
 This is the bottom right-hand box that you can see in this screenshot (at that moment, 57 beats per minute).